-It's the kind of effort you want to forget.
-It's the type of game film you burn.
-But the best thing the Bengals can do going forward is burn it into their memories.
+It's the kind of effort that you want to forget.
+It's the type of game film that you burn.
+But the best thing that the Bengals can do going forward is to burn it into their memories.

 Watt returned his interception 29 yards for a touchdown late in the first half to give the Texans a lead they wouldn't relinquish.
-But Crocker dropped the chance at picking off a pass he could have returned for a score that would have tied the game in the third quarter.
+But Crocker dropped the chance at picking off a pass that he could have returned for a score that would've tied the game in the third quarter.

 "There are a lot of guys who need to take this experience and build upon it," Bengals coach Marvin Lewis said.
 "I think you can look and see what the Texans have been fighting their butt off to get in this position.
 They keep putting players together.
 And they reap the benefits.
 We have to go beyond this."

 This season has been a major success for the Bengals even though there were plenty of failures that got broadcast in their first nationally televised game of the season.

 Cincinnati's run defense continued to crumble, giving up 153 yards to Houston's Arian Foster a week after allowing 191 yards to the Ravens' Ray Rice.
 According to ESPN Stats & Information, Foster gained 102 of those yards before getting touched by Cincinnati.
 Crocker made another blunder when he failed to push Foster out of bounds on a 42-yard touchdown run in the fourth quarter.

 Bengals head coach Marvin Lewis made the head-scratcher of a decision to use both of his replay challenges in the first half.
 It was compounded by the fact that both challenges failed.
 Asked about whether he was concerned about using up all of his challenges so early, Lewis said, "I wasn't worried about that."